Is it actually possible to plan a simple wedding?

 You can elope in a different country, but make sure you’re aware of the civil marriage rules from that place, otherwise, your ceremony won’t be considered.
 Some countries require blood tests, others living in the country before the marriage.

 If you want to avoid the legal hassle of translating documents and following rules, there’s always a symbolic wedding ceremony that can link your souls without any legal distractions.

 Staying in the UK can also open doors to amazing places.
 How about an elopement in nature ( what about Nortumberland) , climbing a mountain in Lake District, or watching the sunset from a treehouse in Scotland as you say your vows?

 No matter how large or small the event, an elopement is a great way to plan for a more simple wedding without all the extra bells and whistles.
 Here are some elopements we were so honored to be part of!

-This is a bit of a sensitive subject because you’ll have to take some tough decisions.
+This is a bit of a sensitive subject because you’ll have to make some tough decisions.
 But if you’re really determined to have a very simple wedding, this needs to be considered.

 Probably having only a handful of people would be more meaningful to you than inviting school friends or workmates.
 Sometimes, even only having your parents and siblings can mean the whole world!
 Who do you really want to have by your side on your wedding day?